mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 The fusion system without skip works, but it's not powerful enough for all functions we may want to use, such as `filter`.
 Let's try to write `filter3` to find out why.
-There is probably only one way to write `filter3` given limitation of the framework we have developed:
+There is probably only one way to write `filter3` given the limitations of the framework we have developed:

 ```haskell
 filter3 :: (a -> Bool) -> [a] -> [a]